freevariable/Fulgance/README.md

 ## FAQ
 ### What's this?
 **Fulgance** is a text-based railroad simulator that will let you perform various tasks:
-- define realistic or custom (fancy) routes (without ramps and curves for now)
+- define realistic or fancy routes (without gradient and curves for now)
 - define schedules
 - define rolling stock (only EMUs for now, next on the list are steam engines)
-- distribute schedules over mutiple cores if you have many trains (only single process so single core for now)
+- distribute schedules over mutiple simulation engines if you have many trains (only single engine for now)
-- run schedules in real-time or accelerated time on the default route or your own routes (only accelerated-time for now)
+- run schedules in real-time or accelerated time (only accelerated-time for now)
-- jump into a train to check its real-time progress (the jumpseat is not implemented yet)
+- jump into a train to check its real-time progress (not implemented yet)
 - calibrate trains frequency at peak and off peak hours (not yet implemented)
-- calculate power consumption (not yet implemented, depends on ramps and curves)
+- calculate power consumption
 - get lots of statistics for data crunching and rendering
+- access the route control room

 ### Notes for route designers
 #### Layout